North Atlantic Tracks: Route planning

-The specific routing of the tracks is dictated based on a number of factors, the most important being the jetstream—aircraft going from North America to Europe experience tailwinds caused by the jetstream.
+The routing of the tracks is based on a number of factors, the most important being the jetstream—aircraft going from North America to Europe experience tailwinds caused by the jetstream.
 Tracks to Europe use the jetstream to their advantage by routing along the strongest tailwinds.

 Because of the difference in ground speed caused by the jetstream, westbound flights tend to be longer in duration than their eastbound counterparts.
 The North Atlantic Tracks are published by Shanwick Centre (EGGX) and Gander Centre (CZQX), in consultation with other adjacent air traffic control agencies and airlines.

-The day prior to the tracks being published, airlines that fly the North Atlantic regularly send a preferred route message (PRM) to Gander and Shanwick.
+The day before the tracks being published, airlines that fly the North Atlantic regularly send a preferred route message (PRM) to Gander and Shanwick.
 This allows the ATC agency to know what the route preferences are of the bulk of the North Atlantic traffic.

 Provision of North Atlantic Track air traffic control

 Air traffic controllers responsible for the Shanwick flight information region (FIR) are based at the Shanwick Oceanic Control Centre at Prestwick Centre in Ayrshire, Scotland.
 Air traffic controllers responsible for the Gander FIR are based at the Gander Oceanic Control Centre in Gander, Newfoundland and Labrador, Canada.